datagouv/api-tabular/README.md

 The MCP server configuration depends on your client.
 Use the appropriate configuration format for your client:

+> **Note:** If you want to create or modify datasets/resources, you'll need a data.gouv.fr API key.
+You can get one from your [profile settings](https://www.data.gouv.fr/fr/account/).
+Add it to your client configuration as shown in the examples below.

 #### Gemini CLI

 ```bash